basimkhajwal/LSD/README.md

 - [x] Different sized particles
 - [x] Add ability to progress from level to level
 - [x] Create a loader to load levels from the previous version of LSD
-- [x] Add custom shaders and tweens for the background
+- [x] Add custom shaders for the background
+- [x] Add parallax effect for the game